HashandSalt/kirby3-webp/README.md

-# Kirby WebP Plugin for Kirby 3
+# WebP Plugin for Kirby 3

 A snippet and Kirby tag for using WebP images in templates and within textareas.

-Currently requires that upload both a jpg|png with a matching webp version.
-The file names must be identical.
+Plugin will convert uploaded files to WebP on the server.
+This requires having the appropriate extensions installed for IM, GD or whatever you are using.
+Plugin was tested with GD & [cwebp](https://developers.google.com/speed/webp/docs/cwebp)

 ## Installation